splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 Learn more
 --------------------

-- For more information on Trace Analyzer, see :ref:`trace-search`.
+- For more information on Trace Analyzer, see :ref:`trace-analyzer`.
 - For a list of APM key concepts, see :ref:`apm-key-concepts`.
 - For more Splunk APM use cases, see :ref:`apm-use-cases-intro`.